Makishimu/krd_karate_bot/README.md

 0. This step for you, if you don't have Telegram bot token*

 1. Clone the repository.
-2. You need to have .env file with BOT_TOKEN, PORT, NODE_ENV and ADMIN_ID variables.
+2. You need to have .env file with BOT_TOKEN, PORT, NODE_ENV, WEBHOOK_DOMAIN and ADMIN_ID variables.
 3. "npm install".
 4. Use "npm run dev" while local development, 'nodemon' will refresh your bot.
 4.1  Use "npm run start" for external server.